ministryofjustice/developer-playground/README.md

 # Tooling Procurement Centre

-The Tooling Procurement Centre (TPC) aggregates data related to tooling within government digital teams and display exploratory reports and structured data for administrative review, financial quantification and high-confidence decision-making.
+The Tooling Procurement Centre (TPC) aggregates data related to tooling within government digital teams and displays exploratory reports and structured data for administrative review, financial quantification and high-confidence decision-making.

 ## A note on...